 The DRC hosted a successful Open House on Sept.
 17th from 1:30 to 4:30PM.
 Students, staff and faculty all enjoyed cake, cookies, refreshments, getting to know the DRC staff and creating postcards for the Disability Postcard Project.
 Check out pictures below!

+See the results here!
+All images have descriptions.
 The disability postcard project aims to show the attitudes and experiences surrounding disability in society through anonymous postcard art.
 Submitted postcards will be displayed in the cafeteria during Disability Pride Month the last week of October and uploaded to Tumblr with alternate text for descriptions.
-Submit your anonymous postcard art!
-Explore the meaning of …more about Celebrate Disability Pride Month with the Disability Postcard Project!
+Submit your …more about Celebrate Disability Pride Month with the Disability Postcard Project!